-An additional IPMI Dedicated LAN is also located on the I/O backplane.
+An additional Dedicated IPMI LAN port is also located on the I/O backplane.
 The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
 See the table at right for more information.

 IPMI LAN Link LED (Left) & Activity LED (Right)

 LED Status Definition

-Link (Left) Green: Solid 100 Mbps
+Link Green: Solid 100 Mbps

-Activity (Right) Amber: Blinking Active
+Activity Amber: Blinking Active